- Why are offices like OSPA needed? What does OSPA do, anyway?

 OSPA reviews the final budget for accuracy and makes sure the grant application conforms with agency and university policy.
 We provide the final institutional signature.
 If the proposal is a nonelectronic submission and you have met the two-day deadline, we prepare necessary agency forms for you and photocopy and mail the proposal (unless you prefer to mail it yourself).

 First, make sure you send the award notice to OSPA so that we can review the award agreement and facilitate the account set up process.
 When you are notified that the account has been set up, acquaint yourself with our manage grants page for information regarding account setup, modifications, subawards, transferring your project and completing your project.
-You also can call the accountant assigned to your grant at Grant & Contract Accounting for guidance.
+You also can call the accountant assigned to your grant for guidance.

 It depends on the type of award.
 For fixed-fee awards, which don't require agency notification of a project extension, OSPA handles the first requested extension to assure that any obligations ("deliverables"), such as research reports, have been met.
-After that, you can simply contact your accountant at Grant & Contract Accounting for any desired annual extensions.
+After that, you can simply contact your accountant for any desired annual extensions.

 For other types of grant/contract awards, the extension is handled through OSPA.
 Call the OSPA project specialist assigned to your college for assistance.